szeighami/SNH/paramselect/README.md

 # model_traninig notebook
 This notebook trains the ParamSelect model on the training data from file best_rho_GW_train_test.csv.
-After training model is saved as ParamSelect_trained_model.pklz And can be utilized from run.py to train SNH at predicted values of grid width.
+After training, model is saved as ParamSelect_trained_model.pklz , and can then be utilized from run.py to train SNH at predicted values of grid width.